cedmandocdoc/redefining-observable/README.md

 - `done` - unary callback for completed or cancelled emission.

 Rules:
-- `open` should be called first before running other type of observer, this activate the Observable as well as the other observer methods.
+- `open` should be called first before running other types of an observer, this activates the Observable as well as the other observer methods.
-- `next` and `fail` observer can continue emit errors as long as the Observable is active.
+- `next` and `fail` observer can continue to emit errors as long as the Observable is active.
-- `done` should be called with a boolean parameter as an indication whether the Observable has been completed or cancelled, this inactivate the Observable and any prior call to all observer methods should not be allowed.
+- `done` should be called with a boolean parameter as an indication whether the Observable has been completed or canceled, this inactivates the Observable and any prior call to all observer methods should not be allowed.

-Below is a pseudo code of its shape together with the observer.
+Below is a pseudo-code of its shape together with the observer.
 ```javascript
 const myobservable = (open, next, fail, done, observable) => {};
 ```

 Next is the specification for external observable, for Observables to properly play with each other, their communication should be bounded by some rules.
-For most of the time, external Observable emits cancellation but it should never limit to that.
-To handle a generic communication, Symbols can be used to represent a data without colliding with on another.
-Moreover a representation is not enough for an Observable to react, some representation may impose with the same type but could have a different variables.
+Most of the time, external Observable emits cancellation but it should never limit to that.
+To handle generic communication, Symbols can be used to represent data without colliding with one another.
+Moreover a representation is not enough for an Observable to react, some representation may impose with the same type but could have different variables.
 For instance, a timer Observable that reacts on a signal that jumps over a certain period of time.
 The representation is to jump but it also needs to tell on what time the timer should jump.
 The specification for an external Observable should emit a type and payload.

 Below is a pseudo code implementation of Observable communication.
 ```javascript